Prof9/PixelPet/README.md

 ### Serialize-Tilemap
 ```
-Serialize-Tilemap [--base-tile/-bt <index>] [--first-tile/-ft <tilemap-entry>]
+Serialize-Tilemap [--append/-a] [--base-tile/-bt <index>] [--first-tile/-ft <tilemap-entry>]
 ```

 Serializes the entire workbench tilemap to the workbench bytestream.
-The previous workbench bytestream is discarded.
 Currently this command is hardcoded to use the GBA tilemap format.

+If `--append` is present, the serialized tilemap is append to the end of the workbench bytestream.
+Otherwise, the previous workbench bytestream is discarded.

 The `--base-tile` option can be used to specify the tile number that corresponds with the first tile in the tileset.
 Whichever value is specified for `--base-tile` will be added to the tile numbers referenced in the tilemap as it is being serialized.
 By default this is 0.